audreyfeldroy/favicon-cheat-sheet/README.md

 | 32x32 | New tab page in IE, taskbar button in Win 7+, Safari Read Later sidebar |
 | 48x48 | Windows site icons [^4] |

-If you're obsessive and don't mind 1-3kb extra size, also include these sizes in your .ico:
+For full legacy support (adds 1-3kb to file size), also include these sizes in your .ico:

 | Size | Purpose |
 |------|---------|